mahmoud/lithoxyl/docs/faq.rst

 This graceful degradation takes place at all the runtime integration points, i.e., record interactions within your application code.
-For Sink and Logger setup, actions which are typically performed at startup and import time, exceptions are still raised as usual.
+For Sink and Logger configuration, actions which are typically performed at startup and import time, exceptions are still raised as usual.
+In fact, it is considered good Lithoxyl practice to forward-check these configurations.
+This means checking that callable arguments are

-If you discover an area that should degrade with more grace, please file an issue.
+If you discover a runtime scenario that should degrade with more grace or a configuration-time scenario which could prevent runtime failures through more forward checking, please do file an issue.

 Factual questions
 -----------------